jinhyunju/nvta/README.md

 ## Testing

-- Unit tests covering the functionality of the implementation can be found under `/tests/` and can be executed with the following command:
+- Unit tests covering the functionality of the implementation can be found in `./tests/test_transcript_utils.py`.

+- Both the functionality and error reporting are covered in the unit tests.

+- All tests can can be executed with the following command:

 ```
 pytest tests